Meet the Team

 Property Manager

-Kendra has more than a decade of experience in Tasmanian tourism and hospitality, including four years at luxury resort Saffire Freycinet.
+Kendra was raised in Launceston and has spent the past decade living and working in Coles Bay, where she developed a passion for the region’s thriving tourism and hospitality industry, with a focus on luxury travel and high-end guest experiences.
 She is also a trained veterinary nurse, and has practised in clinics around Australia.
-Most recently, Kendra has worked as the Property Manager at Still at Freycinet, managing guest communications, logistics, human resources and daily operations.
-She brings her expertise in the area of property management to Currawong Lakes, where she will be on hand to ensure an exceptional experience for all guests.
+Most recently, Kendra has worked as the Property Manager at Still at Freycinet, a luxury nordic escape, where she continues to oversee guest communications, logistics, human resources and daily operations.
+She brings her expertise in the area of property management to Currawong Lakes, where she is on hand to ensure an exceptional experience for all guests.

 Operations Manager

 Coles Bay-raised Corey has a deep connection to the lifestyle and community of Tasmania’s east coast.
-After a brief stint in Hobart in his teens, he pursued his interest in the culinary arts, obtaining his chef’s qualifications at luxury resort Saffire Freycinet.
-He later undertook a concreting apprenticeship, and is now the proud owner of a local concreting company.
-Corey is also a passionate commercial sea urchin diver, and President of the Tasmanian Commercial Divers Association.
-With experience in target shooting, grounds maintenance and business operations, Corey is available to assist and guide Currawong Lakes guests with on-site activities.
+After a brief time in Hobart in his teens, he pursued his interest in the culinary arts, obtaining his chef’s qualifications at luxury resort Saffire Freycinet.
+He later undertook a concreting traineeship, and is now the proud owner of a local concreting company.
+Alongside this, Corey is a passionate commercial sea urchin diver and board member of the Tasmanian Commercial Dive Association.
+With experience in target shooting, business operations and management of Currawong Lakes deer farm, Corey brings a practical and down-to-earth approach to everything he does.
+At Currawong, Corey is on hand to assist and guide guests through on-site activities, creating a truly unique and memorable experience.

 Chris began working in kitchens from a young age, and spent three years cooking around Europe in his late teens.
 At the age of 23, his significant experience and skill earned him a Sous Chef role at a hatted Brisbane restaurant, before a move to Tasmania’s east coast in 2012.
-Chris has worked as Executive Sous Chef at Freycinet Lodge, Manager at Freycinet Marine Farm, and Sous Chef at Lure Wine Bar Restaurant, and now owns What Grows, offering private chef experiences for small groups and special occasions.
+Chris has worked as Executive Sous Chef at Freycinet Lodge, Manager at Freycinet Marine Farm, and Sous Chef at Lure Wine Bar Restaurant, and now owns What Grows, offering bespoke private chef experiences for small groups and special occasions across Tasmania’s’ East Coast region.
 With a passion for local and seasonal produce, Chris oversees Currawong Lakes’ food program, including catering for accommodation and event guests.

 Scientific Advisor & Master Fly Fisher